hoaxter/WindowsSetupYasb/README.md

 # WindowsSetupYasb
-Just my YASB config and css file .... feel free to take it away.
+Just my YASB config and style file .... feel free to take it away.